-The natural beauty of a flagstone patio or pathway is enhanced by planting ground cover in the empty space between stones.
-Not only do the plants help tie the flagstone in to the surrounding landscape, they also make a garden trail or patio feel more inviting.
-Plants typically used around flagstones are low-growing, hardy and don't require pruning or mowing.
-They also keep weeds down, which often means less maintenance than required by gravel, sand or mulch used between stones.
+Ground cover planted in the empty spaces between the stones enhances the natural beauty of a flagstone patio or pathway.
+Not only do the plants help tie the flagstone into the surrounding landscape, but they also make a garden trail or patio feel more inviting.
+Plants typically used around flagstones are low-growing, hardy, and don't require pruning or mowing.
+They also keep weeds down, which often means less maintenance than required by gravel, sand, or mulch used between stones.

 Video of the Day

 How to Plant Between Flagstones